CeciliaL1/git-my-hobby/README.md

 ## Lessons learned

-How to correcly user in terminal: git cherry-pick git rebase git merge
+How to correcly use in terminal:
+- git cherry-pick
+- git rebase
+- git merge